darkwarrior3/termuxstyling/README.md

+# Made By DarkWarrior
-This script will make your termux look better.
+### This script will make your termux look better.
 Enjoy! !

-Usage:-
+#### Usage:-

-chmod +x *.*
+1. chmod +x *.*

-./setup.sh or sh setup.sh to install styling.
+2. ./setup.sh or sh setup.sh to install styling.

-./back2orignal.sh or sh back2orignal.sh to uninstall styling.
+3. ./back2orignal.sh or sh back2orignal.sh to uninstall styling.

-Special Thanks to xenoCoder01
-for testing, modifying and helping to make this script work
+*Special Thanks to xenoCoder01 for testing, modifying and helping to make this script work*